reach-sh/reach-lang/docs/src/tut/mkt/index.md

 Time to proceed!

 ## {#tut-mkt-basic} Basic DApp

 In this section a basic DApp will be created to demonstrate what the finish product would look like.
-By the end, you will see how a working `Reach` application looks and feels like.
+By the end, you will see how a basic Reach command-line DApp looks and feels like.
 See full code [here]().